These are the rules for the Pleasure Versatility Challenge class at the Lucas Oil AQHA World Championship Show.

 The AQHA Official Handbook of Rules and Regulations will apply to the judging and scoring of each class, with the following adaptation: a) there are no one (1) or three (3) point penalties on lead changes; b) all five (5) point penalties will apply throughout the pattern; c) a simple lead change is not a credit-earning maneuver; d) the greatest achievable simple lead change maneuver score will be a zero (0); and e) a completed, simultaneous, flying lead change is a credit earning maneuver score.

-Up to twenty-five (25) entries (targeting 20) will be accepted by AQHA World Show official entry deadline of September 16, 2019.
+Up to twenty-five (25) entries (targeting 20) will be accepted by the entry deadline.
 Entries will be accepted on a first-come, first-served basis according to postmark date.
 An “also eligible’ list of entries will be maintained according to postmark date.
 In the case of entries with the same postmark date, a simple draw will be conducted to determine the successful entry(ies).
 Entry payments made for those horses offered the opportunity to compete, but do not compete, are non-refundable.
 Entry payments will be refunded for those entries not offered the opportunity to compete.

 Go order will be determined by draw the evening before the event.
 The same order will be used for the pattern, western pleasure presentation and conformation working order.

 Pattern class will be numerically scored and then placed.

 Horses cannot have been shown ASTRIDE in any western riding, trail or in any similar Pleasure Versatility Challenge event prior to the Lucas Oil AQHA World Championship Show official entry deadline of September 16, 2019.
 As of the official entry deadline of September 16, 2019 and thereafter, horses may be shown without restriction at any competition (including the All American Quarter Horse Congress) without forfeiting PVC eligibility.